cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 ## Definition of contributions from simulation and data

-Now let us have a closer look at what is done in tje `getsampleset(...)` method.
+Now let us have a closer look at what is done in the `getsampleset(...)` method.